Frequently Asked Questions

 Incoming International Calls

-Warning: Remember to handle the "+" prefix appropriately in your implementation.
+Warning: Handle the "+" prefix appropriately in your implementation.
 Some systems may require converting it to "00" for proper routing.
-This is a critical detail for ensuring incoming international calls reach their destination.
+This is critical for ensuring incoming international calls reach their destination.

 Implementation Best Practices